knightjdr/genemap/README.md

 ### Generate file for mapping.

-The first step in mapping is to download reviewed UniProt entries and create a JSON file containing supported conversion identifiers.
+The first step in mapping is to download reviewed UniProt entries and approved HGNC entries and create a JSON file containing supported conversion identifiers.
 Currently this only supports human genes.
 By default the file will be created in the current directory but a target directory can be passed as a flag/option.
 The created mapping file will have the creation date in the name formatted like `genemap-YYYY-MM-DD.json`.